Hochschild dimensions of tilting objects: Introduction

 \section{Introduction}

 In \cite{Ro2}, R. Rouquier introduced a notion of dimension for triangulated categories.
-Roughly, this is the infimum over all generators of the minimal number of triangles it takes to build the category from a generator.
+Roughly, the Rouquier dimension is the infimum over all generators of the minimal number of triangles it takes to build the category from a generator.

-Under some mild hypotheses on $X$, Rouquier showed that the dimension of $\der$ is finite, bounded below by the dimension of the variety, and, for a smooth variety, bounded above by twice the dimension of the variety \cite{Ro2}.
+Under some mild hypotheses on a variety, $X$, Rouquier also showed that the Rouquier dimension of $\der$ is finite, bounded below by the dimension of the variety, and, for a smooth variety, bounded above by twice the dimension of the variety.

 The following conjecture is due to D. Orlov \cite{O4}: \begin{conjecture} Let $X$ be a smooth variety.
-The dimension of $\ider$ equals the dimension of $X$. \end{conjecture}
+The Rouquier dimension of $\ider$ equals the dimension of $X$. \end{conjecture}

 In \cite{Ro2}, Rouquier showed that Conjecture~\ref{conj:1} is true for affine varieties, flag varieties (of type A), and quadrics.
 Recently, Orlov proved that this conjecture is true for curves \cite{O4}.